 Gordon Berry, who received a diagnosis of M.E. after 25 years of illness.
 This led to him being provided with life-changing support.
 Today he runs a business troubleshooting consultancy, and has held charitable roles as a Trustee and Chair.

-Matt Symonds has been appointed for one year by the Board.
-Matt was introduced to the charity when he attended the Speaker’s House reception at the end of June by our outgoing Chair, Alan Cook.
-Matt was keen to get involved after he heard about the impact of M.E. and the work the charity does to tackle this.
+Matt Symonds was introduced to the charity when he attended the Speaker’s House reception at the end of June 2016.
+He was keen to get involved after he heard about the impact of M.E. and the work the charity does to tackle this.